-When your energy levels drop, instinct might see you reach for a cup of coffee or something sweet for a quick boost.
-As the day passes and you’re suddenly 6 flat whites down, you might start questioning your life decisions and whether there may be a healthier alternative.
+When your energy levels drop, you might by instinct reach for a cup of coffee or something sweet for a quick boost.
+But as the day passes and you realise you're six flat whites in and your hands are beginning to tremble, you might want to consider a more consistent energy boosting alternative to coffee and sugar.
 To help, we’ve put together a list of some of the best foods for boosting energy when that 4pm slump kicks in.

 Cashews, almonds and hazelnuts are high in magnesium, which play a key role in converting sugar to energy.
 Nuts are also filled with fibre, meaning they are able to keep your blood sugar levels even whilst keeping you fuller for longer.

-Rich in magnesium, which helps produce energy from protein and carbohydrates.
-Simply serve as a side dish with your favourite lean protein or add to some veggies for a powerhouse mountain of a lunch or dinner.
+Brown rice is rich in magnesium, which helps produce energy from protein and carbohydrates.
+Serve as a side dish with your favourite lean protein or add to some veggies for a powerhouse mountain of a lunch or dinner.

-High in carbohydrates and loaded with vitamins A and C, sweet potatoes help you fight the midday fatigue whilst tasting like a sweet treat.
+High in carbohydrates and loaded with vitamins A and C, sweet potatoes help you fight the midday fatigue while tasting like a sweet treat.

 Spinach is a great source of iron, which is the main component of energy production in the body.
-Eat a spinach salad for lunch to keep energy levels at a high level.
+Eat a spinach salad for lunch to keep energy levels up, allowing you to function at your best.

-Containing an amazing complete source of protein (97% of it can be absorbed by your body), eggs contain all of the essential amino acids your body needs.
+Containing an amazing complete source of protein (a enormous 97% of it can be absorbed effectively by your body), eggs contain all of the essential amino acids your body needs.
 Whether you eat them boiled, scrambled, baked or fried, eggs are a go-to source of protein and energy.

 The Energy Booster

-The Energy Booster is our pre/intra-workout booster containing ingredients like BCAAs, citrulline malate, maca, and beta alanine.
+The Energy Booster is our pre/intra-workout booster containing ingredients such as BCAAs, citrulline malate, maca, and beta alanine.
 These ingredients maximise performance, combat tiredness, enhance energy and keep you going on and on.

 The Fit Protein